nilshoenson/shared-text-styles/README.md

 ### Export text styles
 To create a consistent typographic style throughout your project, it's a good idea to create an overview of the Text Styles you're going to use in your project.

 When you defined your Text Styles, simply go to your Plugins → Sketch Text Styles → Export Text Styles..., to export your Text Styles to a .json file.
+You can also use the keyboard shortcut `cmd + alt + e`.

 ![](http://i.imgur.com/vZNt14I.gif)